-GAAPs currently deemed equivalent are those of Japan, USA, China, Korea, Canada and, subject to the EU Commission's proposed extended transitional period until at least 31 December April 20146, India.
+GAAPs currently deemed equivalent are those of Japan, USA, China, Korea, Canada and until at least 31 December 2014, India.
 We would encourage issuers and their advisers to contact us at an early stage if they are intending to present financial information under an equivalent standard in a prospectus.